singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 ---
 title: Integration testing of APIs in Spring-Boot( Java) with Junit | For Beginners
-date: 2019-10-18 22:48:00 Z
+date: 2019-10-18T22:48:00.000Z
-categories:
+description: >-
+  Writing tests for your spring boot application is one of the best things you can do for your future self.
+published: true
+tags:
   - java
   - springboot
   - testing
-tags:
+categories:
   - java
   - springboot
   - testing
 ---

-Shipping our product without testing is like selling a car without turning on the engine.
+Shipping our product without testing is like buying a car without turning on the engine.
 We have to run a few tests again and again while the development of the product and if those tests are not automated, we will have a hard time to test our application.

+Here is a post that will help you to understand why you should be writing tests?

 {% include linked_post.html url="writing-unit-tests-for-the-models" %}

-Please read this post where I explained the importance of writing tests.

 ![Spring boot logo](https://i.imgur.com/BEIqT5f.jpg "Spring boot logo")

-This post is in continuation of the last post we shared related to Spring boot in which we shared on how to write Rest APIs in Spring Boot.
+This post is in continuation of the last post we shared related to Spring boot in which we talked about writing Rest APIs in Spring Boot.

 {% include linked_post.html url="building-restful-apis-with-java-spring-boot-framework-for-beginners" %}